 For further examples of how to tabulate results, refer to Regulatory Directive DIR 2003-04, Efficacy guidelines for plant protection products, Pest Management Regulatory Authority, Health Canada.

-The report should include text that highlights the important results or significant outliers, including any significant differences that are important to testing the study hypothesis (or lack of them).
-Ideally, this should be located close to the relevant table and include a reference to the table.
+The report should include text that highlights the important results or significant outliers, including any significant differences that are important to testing the study hypothesis.
 Descriptions of results should be concise, and the discussion or interpretation of the results should be left to the discussions and conclusions section (see discussions and conclusions).

 Discussion and conclusions

 Each trial should be appropriately analysed, the results interpreted and a relevant conclusion about the purpose and hypotheses of the study stated.
 Conclusions must be clear, specific and, wherever possible, related to the proposed use of the product as instructed on the product label (for example: ‘The results of the trial support a label use rate of x g/100 L when applied via ground application equipment; another application may be required after 14 days if monitoring indicates pest numbers will exceed thresholds, etc.’).
-Do not present conclusions that are not relevant to the purpose of the study.
+Do not present conclusions that are not relevant to the proposed label claims.

-This section is where any unusual or unexpected results should also be discussed.
-If possible, explain how they occurred.
+Discuss any unusual or unexpected results and if possible, explain how they occurred.
 It is not unusual for an efficacy dossier to include trial reports in which there is considerable variability in trial results.
-Issues such as unusually low or high pest abundance or other confounding factors (for example, weather effects or soil types) may need to be discussed to allow a proper interpretation of the results.
+Issues such as unusually low or high pest abundance or other confounding factors (for example, weather effects or soil types) should need to be discussed.

-This section could also discuss the integration of the proposed product with current pest management practices.
-Economic action thresholds for specific crops should be detailed to allow the assessor to evaluate the likelihood of repeated use.
+This section could also discuss the integration of the proposed product with current pest management practices including economic action thresholds for the proposed labelled pest or pathogen to evaluate the likelihood of repeated use.

 Appendixes can include raw data, detailed statistical analyses and any other details that are important in supporting the report but that are not needed in the body of the report.